fsprojects/Furnace/DEVGUIDE.md

 dotnet test
 ```

-## Build DiffSharp in Docker
+## Build Furnace in Docker

 Required:
 - Install [Docker](https://hub.docker.com/search/?type=edition&offering=community) for your system

-Build a Docker image called `diffsharp`.
-This will work without any local .NET Core installation and build DiffSharp inside the image.
+Build a Docker image called `Furnace`.
+This will work without any local .NET Core installation and build Furnace inside the image.
 ```
-docker build -t diffsharp .
+docker build -t Furnace .
 ```

-Use the following to instantiate a Docker container from the `diffsharp` image and run the tests inside:
+Use the following to instantiate a Docker container from the `Furnace` image and run the tests inside:
 ```
-docker run --rm diffsharp dotnet test
+docker run --rm Furnace dotnet test
 ```

 ## Building against locally built TorchSharp packages